 Your pediatrician plots your child’s weight and length/height routinely at well-visits and check-ups.

-Children who are growing normally will track their growth predictably on their own personal growth curve.
+Children who are growing normally will track predictably on their own personal growth curve.

 Children who are not gaining weight appropriately may demonstrate a flattening of their growth curve.